 This policy describes how Electromagnetic Field Ltd (EMF) stores and processes your data when you use our websites and attend our events.

-We will never sell your data to anyone, and we will never share it with any other organisation except as detailed in this policy.
-Unless mentioned elsewhere in this policy, all attendee data held by us will be deleted no later than 12 months after the end of the event it relates to.
+We will never sell your data to anyone, and we will never share it with any other organisation except as detailed below.
+Unless specifically mentioned in this policy, all attendee data held by us will be deleted no later than 12 months after the end of the event it relates to.

 If you opt in, we will add your email address to our mailing list to let you know about future events.
 If you do so, we will only send a maximum of four emails to you per event.
 This list is managed by MailChimp.
 You can unsubscribe at any time.

 If you subscribe to our mailing lists, your email address will be stored in relation to that mailing list.
 You can unsubscribe at any time.

 If you email us at an emfcamp.org address, your messages are stored by Helpmonks, our email ticketing software.
 This data is stored indefinitely so we can refer to it when running future events.